sibin-rp/frontend-test-2/README.md

 #### How this work

 - Clone this repository.
-- Divide your task to small piece/task and assigned.
+- Divide your task to small piece/task and assigne.
 - Familier with `conflicts`, `merge`, `rebase`, `stash`, `stash apply`
 - Once it complete, create a `Release`
 - We will use Heroku as `staging` and `production`